What does a joiner do?

 What skills do I need to be a joiner?

 To be a successful joiner, one must be familiar with procedures within the building and construction industry.
 This involves liaising with and working with clients, other construction workers and architects to ensure blueprints are implemented correctly.
 Having the ability to listen as well as effectively communicate with those you are working with is beneficial in this occupation.
 Joiners will also need to have a strong attention to detail, both in construction and material choice.
 Knowledge of what wood to use, how to use it best and how to reduce waste is extremely beneficial to individuals wanting to become a joiner.

 - Be able to read technical drawings and follow specifications

 Having a career in joinery under your belt is extremely beneficial for future job prospects in the building and construction industry.
 Joiners can seek further work as a vocational education and training (VET) lecturer, a quantity surveyor and thanks to their knowledge of materials, an inventory and supply officer.

 To become a joiner, you should complete an apprenticeship in joinery or carpentry.
 Due to the high-risk nature of some projects, joiners may be required to undergo safety induction training before commencing jobs.

-Get started with an apprenticeship, which you can start from once you finish Year 10.
+Get started with an apprenticeship.
 This will give you an opportunity to work on construction sites and become familiar with site conditions and industry processes.

 Once you are employed, you have an opportunity to gain work experience on both commercial and residential projects, thus developing skills.